crimsonpython24/summer2023/2_React Key Concepts/Notes/Chapter 08.md

 ## Rules of Hooks

 1. Only call hooks at the top level of component functions; do not call them inside `if` statments, loops, or nested functions
-2. Only call hooks inside of React componenets of custom Hooks
+2. Only call hooks inside of React components of custom Hooks